Ochsner @Home STEM Kits: Register for your free kit today!

 A stethoscope is a tool used by healthcare professionals to magnify the tiny sounds that happen in your body.
 By listening to sounds such as your heart beat and air flow through your lungs, providers can help be sure your body is healthy.
 Using a funnel, tubing, and wire, let's create a model of a stethoscope!

 Kit 4: Balloon Powered Ambulances - REGISTATION OPEN!

 Learn about Newton’s Laws of Motion by building your own balloon powered ambulance!
 The kit contains step-by-step instructions and all materials needed to build your vehicle.
 How far can you get your ambulance to travel?

 In an effort to protect students and patients, job shadows on-campus field trips to Ochsner Health facilities are not being scheduled.
 We are committed to the wellbeing of our patients and communities and look forward to safely offering these activities when appropriate in the future.
 (High School Students)

-The iLab was developed as an additional resource and training laboratory for schools in our community.
+The iLab, located at Ochsner Medical Center - New Orleans, was developed as an additional resource and training laboratory for schools in our community.
 It hosts student groups from middle school to college throughout the year.
 The iLab's outreach efforts were originally expanded to include its own lab curriculum thanks to a generous $5,000 gift awarded to Education Outreach by Cox Charities.